 - The recommended seeding rate is 1 pound per 1000 square feet

-A beautiful extremely cold-hardy Winter cover crop with attractive purple flowers and lacy-like foliage.
+Hairy Vetch is a beautiful, extremely cold-hardy, winter cover crop with attractive purple flowers and lacy-like foliage.
 Excellent as a weed suppressant, this cover crop helps repair nitrogen balance, adding vital nutrients back to the soil.